ssdeanx/DeanmachinesAI/README.md

 # DeanmachinesAI

-A Mastra AI-powered application with intelligent agents, networks, and workflows for research, analysis, and document processing with reinforcement learning capabilities.
+A Mastra AI-powered application with intelligent agents, networks, and workflows for research, analysis, and document processing with reinforcement learning capabilities and enhanced search functionality.

 ![alt text](image.png)

 ## 📋 Project Overview

 DeanmachinesAI leverages the Mastra TypeScript framework to build advanced AI applications with specialized agents, flexible tools, and collaborative workflows.
-The system utilizes agent networks for dynamic task routing and reinforcement learning for continuous improvement, enabling sophisticated information processing and knowledge generation.
+The system utilizes agent networks for dynamic task routing and reinforcement learning for continuous improvement, enabling sophisticated information processing and knowledge generation through vector search and web retrieval capabilities.

 ## 🏗️ Current Architecture